calbasantana/inventory-management-system/README.md

 ![Image_3](https://github.com/user-attachments/assets/97436720-612c-4dd2-a9f4-5bb17853798f)

 Review the permissions and advance.
-We still need to add sevral more files.
+We still need to add several more files.
 Create the following files and keep them empty for now:
 1. adduser.html
 2. deleteuser.html
 3. addnewitems.html